 Let’s look at some examples.
 A sledder walking across land to a snowy slope falls in a deep, uncovered well on the property.
 If the landowner (a) knew people walked on his land for recreational purposes, (b) knew about the well, and (c) failed to take steps to cover it or prevent someone from falling into it, the landowner may still be sued.
 The RULWA offers no protection in that circumstance.
 However, if the sledder, while sledding down the hill, loses control or strikes a tree and suffers a head injury, the landowner will not be liable.

 Assumption of Risk

 Landowners may also rely on a doctrine called “assumption of the risk.”
 Those of us who enjoy outdoor activities are assumed to know the risks inherent in the activity and assume the risk of being injured while participating.
 However, the doctrine generally affords protection to landowners only for known or expected risks such as collisions with natural objects.

-If you have any questions regarding possible exposure as a landowner or if you sustained an injury due to someone else’ fault, call Scott Fegley at the Fegley Law Firm, in Yardley, PA at (215) 493-8287 or email us as [email protected]
+If you have any questions regarding possible exposure as a landowner or if you sustained an outdoor injury due to someone else’ fault, contact Scott Fegley at the Fegley Law Firm, in Yardley, PA at (215) 493-8287 or email us as [email protected].